pymedphys/pymedphys/docs/contributing.rst

 Assumptions
 -----------

-These instructions assume you are using a Windows 10 machine and that you are able to have administrator rights on your machine.
+These instructions assume you are using a Windows machine and that you are able to have administrator rights on your machine.
+This should however work work on Windows, Mac, or Linux.

 Your mission
 ------------